If you’re shopping for the best electronic signature solution this year, DocuSign may be the first stop on your search.

 |Annual pricing||$10 / user||$8 / month|

 |Real-time audit trail||✓||✓|

 |Integrations: productivity and other||✗||✗|

 |Pre-built template library||✗||✗|

 |Commenting and collaborative fields||✗||✓|

-The DocuSign cost for the Standard plan is $45 month-to-month or $25 per month with an annual subscription plan.
+What does the DocuSign cost at Standard level?
+With an annual DocuSign subscription, the Standard plan is $45 month-to-month or $25 per month billed annually.
 This is a middle-tier plan designed for smaller businesses.